IB Math AI SL Syllabus

 Topic 1: Number & Algebra

-1.1 Operations with numbers
+1.1 Operations with Numbers

-Numbers in the form a × 10ᵏ, where 1 ≤ a < 10 and k is an integer.
+- Where 1 ≤ a < 10 and k is an integer

-1.2 Arithmetic sequences and series
+1.2 Arithmetic Sequences and Series

-Applications: analysis, interpretation, prediction when models are not perfectly arithmetic.
+- Applications: analysis, interpretation, prediction when models are not perfectly arithmetic

-1.3 Geometric sequences and series
+1.3 Geometric Sequences and Series

-Sigma notation for sums of geometric sequences.
+- Sigma notation for sums of geometric sequences

-Identify first term and ratio; applications.
+- Identify first term and ratio; applications

-1.5 Laws of exponents and logarithms
+1.5 Laws of Exponents and Logarithms

-Laws of exponents with integer exponents.
+- Laws of exponents with integer exponents

-Numerical evaluation using technology.
+- Numerical evaluation using technology

 1.6 Approximation

-Decimal places and significant figures.
+- Decimal places and significant figures

-Upper and lower bounds of rounded numbers.
+- Upper and lower bounds of rounded numbers

-1.7 Amortization and annuities
+1.7 Amortization and Annuities

-Use of technology to calculate payments and balances.
+- Use of technology to calculate payments and balances

-1.8 Solving equations with technology
+1.8 Solving Equations with Technology

-Systems of linear equations (up to 3 variables).
+- Systems of linear equations (up to 3 variables)

 Topic 2: Functions